limbuu/apache-airflow-with-k8s-executor/Readme.md

 ## If there is port-forwarding issue, use this command instead:
 $ kubectl port-forward --namespace default deploy/airflow-web 8080:8080
 ```
-For username use `user` and for passowrd, run following commands:
+For username use `user` and for passoword, run following commands:
 ```
 $ export AIRFLOW_PASSWORD=$(kubectl get secret --namespace default airflow -o jsonpath="{.data.airflow-password}" | base64 --decode)
 $ echo $AIRFLOW_PASSWORD